coolkidscoding/BeginnerPython/IntroductoryPythonSyllabus.md

   + Set
   > Discuss creation of data structures
   > Discuss adding elements to data structures
-  > Discuss access to elements
+  > Discuss accessing elements in data structures
     + indexing
     + slicing
+  > Discuss searching for elements in data structures

   > **In Class**: Various exercises that will give the student a comfort level with data structures.
 In these exercises the student will create,  populate, search, access, and generate other information about the data structure.